0x19/gofo/README.md

 ### Running behind NAT?

 Well that's easy today :) You can always use [Ngrok](https://ngrok.com/)!
-It's free can very efficiently tunnel out your local machine.
+It's free and can for sure can very efficiently tunnel out your local machine.
 As well written in [Go](https://golang.org/)

+### Issues?

+Please reach me over nevio.vesic@gmail.com or submit new Issue.
+I'd prefer tho if you would submit issue.

 ### Example